-The law that would apply to matters of the property consequences of a registered partnership can be the law of a Member State or the law of a non-Member State.
+The law that would apply to matters of matrimonial property regime can be the law of a Member State or the law of a non-Member State.

-The option proposed in the Regulation is that of a single scheme: all the property of the partners, regardless of its nature (moveable or immoveable) and location, would be subject to the same law, namely the law applicable to the property regime of the registered partnership.
+The option proposed in the Regulation is that of a single scheme: all the property of the spouses, regardless of its nature (moveable or immoveable) and location, would be subject to the same law, namely the law applicable to the matrimonial property regime.

-Immoveable property has a special place in the property of couples, and one of the possible options would have been to make it subject to the law of the country in which it is located (lex situs), thus allowing the dismemberment of the law applicable to the property regime of the registered partnership.
-This solution is, however, fraught with difficulties, particularly when it comes to the liquidation of the property of the registered partnership, in that it would lead to an undesirable fragmentation of the unity of the property of the registered partnership (while the liabilities would remain in a single scheme), and to the application of different laws to different properties within the property regime of the registered partnership.
-The Regulation therefore provides that the law applicable to the property of the registered partnership, whether chosen by the partners or, in the absence of any such choice, determined under other provisions, will apply to all the couple's property, moveable or immoveable, irrespective of its location.
+Immoveable property has a special place in the property of couples, and one of the possible options would have been to make it subject to the law of the country in which it is located (lex situs), thus allowing the dismemberment of the law applicable to the matrimonial property regime.
+This solution is, however, fraught with difficulties, particularly when it comes to the liquidation of the matrimonial property, in that it would lead to an undesirable fragmentation of the unity of the matrimonial property (while the liabilities would remain in a single scheme), and to the application of different laws to different properties within the matrimonial property regime.
+The Regulation therefore provides that the law applicable to matrimonial property, whether chosen by the spouses or, in the absence of any such choice, determined under other provisions, will apply to all the couple's property, moveable or immoveable, irrespective of its location.

-During the consultations a broad consensus emerged in favour of according spouses a degree of freedom in choosing the law applicable to their matrimonial property regime in order to facilitate the spouses' management of their property.
-The possibility to choose the law applicable to the property regime of a registered partnership should equally apply to registered partners.
-This option should be clearly regulated to prevent the law chosen from having little relation to the couple's real situation or past history: the law chosen must therefore be the law of the habitual residence or of the nationality of the partners or future partners or of one of them, or the law of the State where the registered partnership was created.
+During the consultations a broad consensus emerged in favour of according the parties a degree of freedom in choosing the law applicable to their matrimonial property regime in order to facilitate the spouses' management of their property.
+This option should be clearly regulated to prevent the law chosen from having little relation to the couple's real situation or past history: the law chosen must therefore be the law of the habitual residence or of the nationality of the spouses or future spouses or of one of them.

-In addition to the possibility for the partners to choose the law applicable at the time of the creation of their registered partnership, this article makes provision for making such a choice later.
-Similarly, partners having chosen the applicable law at the time of the creation of their registered partnership may later decide to change it.
-If the partners decide to change the law applicable to their property regime, they can only choose one of the laws that they could have chosen at the time of the creation of their registered partnership.
+In addition to the possibility for the spouses to choose the law applicable at the time of their marriage, this article makes provision for making such a choice later.
+Similarly, spouses having chosen the applicable law at the time of their marriage may later decide to change it.
+If the spouses decide to change the law applicable to their property regime, they can only choose one of the laws that they could have chosen at the time of their marriage.

 Only a voluntary change of applicable law is possible.
-The Regulation does not provide for any automatic change of applicable law without the partners expressing their consent to such change or without them having been notified, in order to avoid legal uncertainty.
+The Regulation does not provide for any automatic change of applicable law without the parties expressing their consent to such change or without them having been notified, in order to avoid legal uncertainty.

-Furthermore, to prevent a change of the law applicable to the property regime of the registered partnership from having undesirable effects for the partners, such a change is effective only in the future, unless the partners decide to make it retrospective.
+Furthermore, to prevent a change of the law applicable to the matrimonial property regime from having undesirable effects for the spouses, such a change is effective only in the future, unless the spouses decide to make it retrospective.

-The rights of third parties whose interests might be prejudiced by a change of the law applicable to the property consequences of the registered partnership are protected: the Regulation provides that the effects of a retroactive change of the law applicable to the property consequences of the registered partnership cannot adversely affect the rights of third parties.
+The rights of third parties whose interests might be prejudiced by a change of the law applicable to the couple's matrimonial property regime are protected: the Regulation provides that the effects of a retroactive change of the law applicable to the matrimonial property regime cannot adversely affect the rights of third parties.

-Articles 23 to 25
+Articles 23 -25

-These provisions set out rules on the procedures to follow by partners to choose the applicable law and to agree on their property regime through a partnership property agreement.
+These provisions set out rules on the procedures to follow by spouses to choose the applicable law and to agree on the matrimonial property regime through a matrimonial property agreement.